Dick's Sporting Goods resumes paying dividend as stores reopen

-June 12 (Reuters) - Dick’s Sporting Goods Inc said on Friday it would resume paying shareholders a quarterly dividend, citing strong early sales at its stores that have reopened amid easing coronavirus-driven restrictions.
+(Reuters) - Dick’s Sporting Goods Inc (DKS.N) said on Friday it would resume paying shareholders a quarterly dividend, citing strong early sales at its stores that have reopened amid easing coronavirus-driven restrictions.

 The company’s shares, which have lost more than a quarter of their value this year, rose 8% in premarket trading.